cbandara/FortNiteLFG/README.md

 # Fortnite Squad Finder

+## User Stories

 The application will allow users to find other Fortnite players to play with

 https://fierce-tundra-18202.herokuapp.com/

 When the application loads for the first time, users will be able to see the existing posts made by other users in the database.
 ![First Screen](shot1.png)
+Users will have 3 options on the menu bar: Home, Login, and Register.
+The home button will show all the posts but will be different if you are logged in.
+Both the login and register buttons will take you to respective forms that make POST requests to the API.

 ## API Documentation

 ### GET All Posts